 f) The CAB claims accreditation only with respect to the scope for which it has been granted accreditation, per Policy Module 7.

-i) The CAB adheres to the requirements in Policy Module 3, Accreditation, Maintenance and Reaccreditation Process, which requires the accredited CAB that it informs the AIHA-LAP, LLC by, without delay, of significant changes relevant to its accreditation, in any aspect of its status or operation relating to its legal, commercial, ownership or organizational status, the organization, top management and key personnel, main policies, resources and premises, scope of accreditation, and other such matters that may affect the ability of the CAB to fulfill requirements for accreditation.
+i) The CAB adheres to the requirements in Policy Module 3, Accreditation, Maintenance and Reaccreditation Process, which requires the accredited CAB that it informs the AIHA LAP, LLC by, without delay, of significant changes relevant to its accreditation, in any aspect of its status or operation relating to its legal, commercial, ownership or organizational status, the organization, top management, and key personnel, main policies, resources and premises, the scope of accreditation, and other such matters that may affect the ability of the CAB to fulfill requirements for accreditation.